-WOODROW WILSON AWARD

-Maria A. Ressa '86

-CEO and President, Rappler Inc.
+WOODROW WILSON AWARD Maria A. Ressa '86 CEO and President, Rappler Inc.

-James Madison Medal

-Julia Wolfe \12

-Composer, Co-founder of

-Bang on a Can, and Professor

-of Music, New York University
+hoto: Peter Serling

+JAMES MADISON MEDAL Julia Wolfe \12 Composer, Co-founder of Bang on a Can, and Professor of Music, New York University to reconnect with friends and fellow alumni; honor Princetonians during the Service of Remembrance; and celebrate Princeton's top alumni award recipients.